SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 ## Purpose of each disk

 Roughly speaking
-* `\home` is for code and other files that you work with but don't need to share with anyone
+* `/home` is for code and other files that you work with but don't need to share with anyone.
+    * Note: You should plan to share **everything** you do that leads to research output, such as a thesis or paper.
+This is a basic requirement of open science.
-* `/project` is for files that need to be stored long-term and shared with others
+* `/project` is for files that need to be stored long-term and shared with others.
+    * Scripts and data needed to reproduce your research findings should go here.
+    * Most of the research we do is as a group and should be saved in the group's shared directory.
+See the **SFU Statgen datasharing group** below.
 * `/scratch` is for your computing.
     * Copy scripts and data needed for your jobs from `/home` or `/project`, and run the jobs from your `/scratch/<user>` diretory (or a sub-directory).
     * Output files will end up in the same directory you run from.